-Add a unique touch to your home!
+Add an elegant touch to your kitchen or bath!

 Nothing adds class and beauty to your kitchen or bathroom like natural stone countertops.
 They look beautiful and create a one-of-a-kind showpiece for your room.
 And if you want your new countertops to be even more unique, you can personalize them with a different finish.
 However, not all stone countertop materials have the same properties, so the additional finish will depend in large part on the characteristics of the stone of your choice.

 Today we want to share some insight on the subject for you to have an idea of what can be done, and you can stop by our showroom in Denver to talk with one of our professional kitchen & bath designers for more details and to start planning your new, dreamed kitchen or bathroom!

 We offer the following surface finishes for stone in addition to the factory finish: polished, honed, leathered, and caressed.
 It is crucial to note that for countertop use, only those finishes are recommended!